Rostov-on-Don: 20th century

-During World War I Rostov-on-Don was briefly occupied by the Germans and Austrians, during 1918.
+During World War I Rostov-on-Don was briefly occupied by the German Empire in 1918.

 During the Russian Civil War, the Whites and the Reds contested Rostov-on-Don, then the most heavily industrialized city of South Russia.
 By 1928, the regional government had moved from the old Cossack capital of Novocherkassk to Rostov-on-Don.

 In the Soviet years, the Bolsheviks demolished two of Rostov-on-Don's principal landmarks: St. Alexander Nevsky Cathedral (1908) and St. George Cathedral (1783–1807).

-During World War II, German forces occupied Rostov-on-Don, at first from 19/20 November 1941 to 2 December 1941, after attacks by the German First Panzer Army in the Battle of Rostov and then for seven months from 24 July 1942 to 14 February 1943.
+During World War II, Nazi German forces occupied Rostov-on-Don, at first from 19/20 November to 2 December 1941, after attacks by the German First Panzer Army in the Battle of Rostov, and then for seven months from 24 July 1942 to 14 February 1943.
 The town was of strategic importance as a railway junction and a river port accessing the Caucasus, a region rich in oil and minerals.
 It took ten years to restore the city from the damage during World War II.

 In 1942 up to 30,000 Russian Jews were massacred by the German military in Rostov-on-Don at a site called Zmievskaya Balka.

-Modern period
+21st century

+On 19 March 2016, Flydubai Flight 981, a Boeing 737-800 operating from Dubai to Rostov-on-Don in Russia, crashed during a go-around in inclement weather at Rostov-on-Don Airport, killing all 62 people (55 passengers and 7 crew) on board.

-In 2018, Rostov-on-Don hosted several matches of the FIFA World Cup.
+Rostov-on-Don hosted several matches of the 2018 FIFA World Cup.

+Rostov-on-Don is the location of the Russian Southern Military District, which includes the 58th Combined Arms Army.
+As such, it was a key logistical hub during the 2022 Russian invasion of Ukraine and the 2023 Ukrainian counteroffensive.

+On 23 June 2023, amid the war, the Wagner Group, a private military company fighting on behalf of the Russian Federation, declared a rebellion against the Russian Ministry of Defence and took control of Rostov-on-Don.
+On June 24, after reaching a negotiated settlement with the Russian government and military, the Wagner Group withdrew from the city.